tarantool/doc/doc/reference/reference_rock/shard.rst

 .. module:: shard

-With sharding, the tuples of a tuple set are distributed to multiple nodes, with a Tarantool database server on each node.
-With this arrangement, each server is handling only a subset of the total data, so larger loads can be handled by simply adding more computers to a network.
+With sharding, the tuples of a tuple set are distributed to multiple nodes, with a Tarantool database server instance on each node.
+With this arrangement, each instance is handling only a subset of the total data, so larger loads can be handled by simply adding more computers to a network.

 The Tarantool shard module has facilities for creating shards,